clockcpp/.github/README.md

-# .github
-I'm locked at the home by the COVID-19 in Shanghai, China.
+I'm locked at the home by the *COVID-19* in Shanghai, China.
 This is my work during that(about 2 months) because I'm too vacancy

 Be careful because these code *may* contain following content: